FAQ – this DC Heroes RPG online community

 - We’re low on manpower (we need more good people).

 - A lot of the regulars are quite late on their DCH Community e-mail (often a week or more).

-- Since the noise is kept down, people will probably only post if they have something substantial to contribute, rather than something too minor or purely phatic.
+- Since the noise is kept down, people will probably only post if they have something substantial to contribute.
+Rather than something too minor or too phaticEmpty conversation, done solely to interact.

 The “just no” category